robotframework/robotframework/doc/releasenotes/rf-7.0rc1.rst

 Support keywords and control structures with listener version 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The major limitation with the listener API has been been that the listener
+The major limitation with the listener API has been that the listener
 API version 2 only supports getting notifications and that the more powerful
 listener API version 3 has only supported suites and tests/tasks.